Dublin | Travel Guide

 Book of Kells

 The first is the Book of Kells.
 Written by Irish monks around 800 AD, the book is a decorated version of the four gospels that's kept at the centre of an exhibition in Trinity College.
-Just don't expect a photo as no cameras are allowed near the book, no even ours (spoil sports)!
+Just don't expect a photo as no cameras are allowed near the book.

 Next is Kilmainham Gaol (pronounced 'kil-MAIN-am jail'), the former prison that held many of Ireland's revolutionaries of the past, in particular the leaders of the 1916 Easter uprising.
 Abandoned in 1924, it was restored in the 1960s and now acts as a museum where you can come to learn about the history of Irish independence.

-The storehouse is a 20-minute walk or 10 minute bus journey from the centre of town.
+The storehouse is a 20-minute walk or ten minutes by bus from the centre of town.
 As usual, we recommend booking your tickets online as you'll save 20% on adult tickets and you'll be able to use the fast-track queue.